toraaglobal/tutorial/IMG/README.md

-# How to deploy a production ready machine learning model?
+# How to deploy a machine learning model using docker?
 Four step to Deploy a deep learning model using docker container and flask API.
 Heroku will be used for the deployment.
 ***

 In this article, I will illustrate a 4-step  to deploy a deep learning model using  flask API and docker container.
 Waitress package manage user concurrency should wanted to use in production.

-Project link on github : `https://github.com/toraaglobal/tutorial/tree/machine_learning/NLP`
+Project link on github : `https://github.com/toraaglobal/tutorial/tree/machine_learning/IMG`

 ### Why docker container?
 * its easy to reproduce in different environment